 The Tytera MD-380 comes with a 7.4V 2000 mAh Li-ion battery and 2 SMA type antennas.
-There are a software package and programming cable to connect the unit to a PC or Laptop.
+There are is a software package and programming cable to connect the unit to a PC or Laptop.

 The Yaesu VX-6R offers a waterproof triple band 2M, 220 & 440 MHz.
 This unit can be submerged to 3 ft for 30 minutes.
 The VX-6R gives a wide receiver cellular blocked coverage at 504 kHz to 998.99 MHz.
 The power range is 5 Watts on the 144 and 430 MHz bands and 1.5 W on the 222 MHz band.
 The unit comes with 900 channels and 24 memory banks for channel allocation.

 The Yaesu VX-6R comes with a compact 1500 mAh Lithium-Ion battery pack, and includes some interesting features, such as the new Emergency Automatic ID system (EAI), this is an especially useful feature as it automatically sets the unit to transmit your callsign and opens the microphone when you are disabled and cannot reach to press the PTT switch.

 Another interesting feature is the (EPCS) Enhanced Paging and Code Squelch.
 This allows you to page and receive calls from a specific station that you set.
 Another great function is a ten memory one-touch memory recall button (just like a car radio system).